 IMPORTANT: Just like our CFA passing score estimates, our FRM minimum passing score (MPS) estimates are just that – a best estimate of the passing score.
 Your individual MPS may also vary depending on exam version taken.

-Based on our FRM results survey (see next section), here are the latest FRM Part 1 passing score estimates for computer based exams, which seems relatively stable at 50-57%:
+Based on our FRM results survey (see next section), here are the latest FRM Part 1 passing score estimates for Part 1 computer based exams, which seems relatively stable at 50-57%:

 Got your FRM exam results?
 Send us your results details for research!

 In order to help all FRM candidates better, we would like to collect results data from our FRM readers who recently completed their exams, especially if you know your computer-based exam score.